-The graduate is deceased: 0 The graduate is permanently disabled: 0 The graduate is deployed for military service/duty: 0 The graduate studied under a student visa and is ineligible for employment in the U.S.: 0 The graduate continued his/her education at an institution under the same ownership (e.g., a graduate of the Cosmetology program subsequently enrolled in the instructional program of an institution under the same ownership): 0 Total Excluded: 0
+The graduate is deceased: 0

+The graduate is permanently disabled:

+The graduate is deployed for military service/duty: 0

+The graduate studied under a student visa and is ineligible for employment in the U.S.: 0

+The graduate continued his/her education at an institution under the same ownership (e.g., a graduate of the Cosmetology program subsequently enrolled in the instructional program of an institution under the same ownership):

+Total Excluded: 0

 If fewer than students were excluded for any one category, the disclosure will only include the total of all excluded students if that total is at least ten.
-If the calculation excluded fewer than a total of ten students, the institution will state that it excluded students on the basis of each condition and note that the number of total exclusions were fewer than 10 and therefore cannot be disclosed.
+If the calculation excluded fewer than a total of ten students, the institution would state that it excluded students on the basis of each condition and note that the number of total exclusions were fewer than 10 and therefore cannot be disclosed.

-STUDENT'S RIGHT TO KNOW - COMBINED DEPARTMENT OF EDUCTION RATES

-ZMS The Academy must prepare the graduation rate of its certificate or degree-seeking, first-time, full-time undergraduate students each year.
+STUDENT'S RIGHT TO KNOW - COMBINED DEPARTMENT OF EDUCTION RATES degree-seeking, first-time, full-time undergraduate students each year.
 The annual rates are based on the 12-month period that ended December 31 of the prior year.